Calm Your Cough with These 5 Homemade Expectorants

-- Pour the apple cider vinegar in a pot and mix it with the lemon juice, honey, and ginger.
+- Pour the apple cider vinegar into a pot and mix it with the lemon juice, honey, and ginger.

 - Stir everything with a wooden utensil and let it simmer over a low heat.

-- Stir in the cayenne pepper and, before the mixture boils, remove it from the fire.
+- Stir in the cayenne pepper and, before the mixture boils, remove it from the heat.